Experienced Attorneys in Ohio Conservation Law

 In 1990, a local couple came to our firm to preserve their beautiful natural land in Medina County.
 It sounded like an easy project.
 It wasn’t.

 Unfortunately, the property was not included in the “master plan” of the local park district.
 And national conservation organizations had different priorities that did not include Medina County, Ohio.

-Holland & Muirden attorneys can help you make informed decisions about open space and conservation easement strategies.
+Holland & Muirden can help you make informed decisions about open space and conservation easement strategies.

 Tax Benefits of Conservation Laws

-By granting a conservation easement, landowners can realize significant tax savings in addition to the comfort in knowing that they are leaving a natural legacy of permanent preservation for the land and the community that they love.
+By granting a conservation easement, landowners can realize significant estate, income and/or property tax savings in addition to the comfort in knowing that they are leaving a natural legacy of permanent preservation for the land and the community that they love.

 Attorney Jeff Holland frequently makes public presentations promoting the legal, tax and public policy benefits of preserving land with conservation easements, including courses qualifying for Continuing Legal Education (CLE) credits for attorneys.